 In the wild, bettas live in warm, slow-moving streams and rivers with plenty of vegetation.
 They are also known to inhabit rice paddies, ditches, and canals.

-Deciding on what kind of water for betta fish is not so straightforward, however, with an understanding of their native habitat and the typical water parameters that betta fish are used to, you can find the best source of water to use in your area, or you can establish a water treatment routine that you can copy each time you carry out a water change.
+Deciding on what kind of water for betta fish is not so straightforward, but with an understanding of a betta’s native habitat and the typical water parameters that they are used to, you can find the best source of water to use in your area.
+Alternatively, you can establish a water treatment routine that can be copied each time you carry out a water change.

 There are many water sources and types that you can choose from, each with its own set of benefits and drawbacks.
 The most popular water sources used by fish keepers are: